Feed on

 www.FuelManagerServices.com

-Fueling Strategy: Please “PARTIAL FILL ONLY” today/tonight, Wednesday look for prices to DROP 10.5 cents ~Be Safe
+Fueling Strategy: Please “FUEL AS NEEDED” today/tonight, Thursday prices will go up slightly then look for Friday’s prices to DROP 4.5 Cents~Be Safe

 NEWS